HemanthK-Git/Heart-Disease-prediction-Using-ML/README.md

+# Final Year Project
-# Heart-Disease-prediction-Using-ML algorithm and web interface
+# Heart-Disease-prediction-Using-ML algorithm with web interface

 Machine learning is extensively applied in various industries, including healthcare, where it plays a crucial role in predicting diseases like locomotor disorders and heart diseases.
 Early detection of heart disease is vital, as it is a leading cause of mortality worldwide.
 By predicting heart disease in advance, machine learning can offer valuable insights to doctors, aiding them in personalized diagnosis and treatment plans.